 - psychological disorders.

-GI Conditions in IBS
+Overlapping Conditions in IBS

 Dyspepsia is a very common condition shown affect 12-30% of the population.
 The term dyspepsia refers to pain that is experienced in the central area of the belly right below